 Virginia State Capitol, Skip Plitt/C'ville Photography [CC BY-SA 3.0]Enlarge Photo

-Virginia is for lovers—and it may soon be for lovers of electric cars and plug-in hybrids, too.
+Virginia is for lovers—and electric-car advocated had hoped that it would soon be for lovers of electric cars and plug-in hybrids, too.

 The bill—House Bill No. 469—stipulates 10 percent of the purchase price or the whole cost of the lease term of an electric vehicle to be given to buyers as a tax credit, but it caps the amount of the credit at $3,500.

 Qualifying vehicles include any "propelled to a significant extent by an electric motor" that can recharge a battery exceeding 4 kilowatt-hours from an external source.

 The bill also maps out a continuation of the tax credit until January 1, 2023, or until 20 percent or more vehicles registered in the state are electric vehicles.

 EDITOR'S NOTE: This article, originally published on January 9, 2018, has been updated to reflect the tabling of the bill described for the remainder of this year's legislative session.

 Driving a 2017 Chevrolet Bolt EV from Virginia to Missouri, June 2017 [photo: Bill Massmann]Enlarge Photo

 Currently, Virginia's green-car incentives are limited to HOV-lane access privileges, emissions exemptions (for obvious reasons), and fuel-tax exemptions for certain groups in the state.